 Violet from Valhalla finds herself alone against overwhelming forces three times in the story- The opening with the gangsters, the hazing scene with the recruits, and the climax.
 In all three moments, out of the lack of creativity to do anything else, she takes on the opposition herself and cuts through them like a tornado.

-While A Song of Ice and Fire has a nature of Reality Ensues that keeps this limited, Ser Gregor Clegane is a definite example.
-An almost 8-foot tall giant of a man, with immense strength, he is able to wear plated armor that most men would be unable to even move in, while still being fast for someone of his size.
-This is in addition to chain and leather armor underneath.
-He is also able to wield a two-handed greatsword as if it were a dagger, allowing a shield in the other hand.
-The result is a man who can charge and break pike lines all on his own.
-And, he's got the psychotic bloodlust to do just that.
+While A Song of Ice and Fire has a strong base of Reality Ensues to it that keeps this kind of thing fairly limited, Ser Gregor Clegane is a definite example.
+An almost 8-foot tall giant of a man with immense strength, he is able to wear armour-plate that most men would be unable to even move in, while still being fast for someone of his size.
+This is in addition to chain and leather armor underneath said leaden plate as extra cushioning.
+He is also able to wield a two-handed greatsword as if it were a dagger, allowing him the use of a shield in the other hand.
+The result is a man who can charge and break pike lines all on his own: now, just for giggles, add a very big horse.
+Worse, he's got the psychotic bloodlust to do just this whenever, wherever.

 Ser Barristan Selmy is another low-key version.
 Just ask the troop of hapless guards who were ordered to stop him leaving King's Landing.
 He was no longer wearing his high-quality Kingsguard bling and was armed only with a dagger and staff.
 He won; they got schooled: simple as...
 And, he can't even be bothered to make a fuss about it, as the really memorable part of the day happened before that.
-Heck, Assassin's Creeding things is his thing; from rescuing the being-held-for-ransom King Aerys II from the heavily-defended Duskendale to later finding Aerys' daughter, Daenarys Targaryen, in a besieged city on another continent... getting in and out of belligerent, armed camps that hold numerical superiority most would consider impossible to crack with minimal, but well-targetted, casualties is what this Badass Grandpa's good at.
+Heck, Assassin's Creeding things is his thing; from rescuing the being-held-for-ransom King Aerys II from the heavily-defended Duskendale to later finding Aerys' own daughter, Daenarys Targaryen, in a besieged city on another continent... getting in and out of belligerent, armed camps that hold numerical superiority most would consider impossible to crack with minimal, but well-targetted, casualties is what this Badass Grandpa's good at.